SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 The alpha mask properties are used in the fragment shader to distinguish between opaque and transparent materials (```scene.frag```).

-Specialization constant declartion in the shaders's header:
+Specialization constant declaration in the shaders's header:

 ```glsl
 layout (constant_id = 0) const bool ALPHA_MASK = false;